How to Configure Secure SIP – TLS

 - Use Microsoft’s inbuilt importer for trusted certificates.

 - Configure IP phones to communicate SIP securely.
-We’ll be using 3CXPhone for Windows, Eyebeam, and snom phones.
+We’ll be using 3CX app for Windows, Eyebeam, and snom phones.

 - Download SimpleCA from here.